rana/ora/README.md

 	ORA I 2015/05/23 16:54:44.666451 srv.go:63: E2S1] Close
 	ORA I 2015/05/23 16:54:44.667451 env.go:68: E2] Close

-Default logging statements are prefixed with 'ORA I' for information or 'ORA E' for an error.
+Messages are prefixed with 'ORA I' for information or 'ORA E' for an error.
+The log package is configured to write to os.Stderr by default.

-A simple ora.Logger interface is available to plug-in a logging package of your choice.
-Currently, the optional [glog](https://github.com/golang/glog) package and the optional [log15](http://gopkg.in/inconshreveable/log15.v2) package have built-in support.
+Use the ora/lg.Std type to configure an alternative io.Writer.
+[Sample code](https://github.com/ranaian/ora/tree/master/samples/lg/main.go) using the log package is available.

-To use the optional [glog](https://github.com/golang/glog) package:
+To use the [glog](https://github.com/golang/glog) package:

 ```go
 import (